mikaelho/tinysync/README.md

 YAML, while very nice for human-readable files, can also be relatively slow.
 You can also save in JSON, non-safe YAML, pickle and shelve formats - see instructions and the fine print in the section [Persistence options].

-### Sync to DBM
+### Sync to database

-If your data structure goes larger, performance suffers if I always serialize the whole structure to file.
+If the data structure goes larger, performance suffers if I always serialize the whole structure to file.
 DBM-based option assumes that the root of the structure is a dict, and only saves the branch (key) that was changed.

-In terms of the tinysync API, using DBM-based persistence is not much different from other options:
+Also, the value of a specific key is only loaded when needed.
+Thus the performance is improved if you can divide your large data structure into sensible chunks, and especially if you typically only access and update some of the values.

+Of course, these optimizations are invisible to you as the user of the API:

     >>> large = {
     ...   'one branch': 'lots of data',
     ...   'other branch': 'even more data'
     ... }
     >>> large = track(large, 'example-dbm', persist=JsonDBM)
+    >>> large['one branch'] # Lazily loaded
+    'lots of data'
-    >>> large['one branch'] = 'changed data'
+    >>> large['one branch'] = 'changed data' # Saved by specific key

 ### Sync UI